stuycs-gh-classrooms/09-nextcs-p01-goat-team-aka-niko-matthew-aka-n-ms/README.md

 How will you be using arrays in this project?

 1D Array:
-- Enemy placement
+- Amo Reloading

 2D Array:
-- Enemy movement
+- Enemy Placement

 ### Controls